Timeboxing: Adoption in software development

 Agile software development advocates moving from plan driven to value driven development.
 Quality and time are fixed but flexibility allowed in scope.
 Delivering the most important features first leads to an earlier return on investment than the waterfall model.

-A lack of detailed specifications typically is the result of a lack of time, or the lack of knowledge of the desired end result (solution).
+A lack of detailed specifications typically is the result of a lack of time, or the lack of knowledge of the desired result (solution).
 In many types of projects, and especially in software engineering, analyzing and defining all requirements and specifications before the start of the realization phase is impossible.
 Timeboxing can be a favorable type of contracting for projects in which the deadline is the most critical aspect and when not all requirements are completely specified up front.
-This also allows for new feedback or insights discovered during the project to be reflected in the end result.
+This also allows for new feedback or insights discovered during the project to be reflected in the result.

 In personal time management

 Timeboxing can be used for personal tasks, in which case it uses a reduced scale of time (e.g., thirty minutes) and of deliverables (e.g., a household chore instead of project deliverable), and is often called timeblocking.

 Personal timeboxing is also said to act as a life hack to help curb perfectionist tendencies (by setting a firm time and not overcommitting to a task) which can also enhance creativity and focus (by creating a sense of urgency or increased pressure).